 Sound familiar?
-We’ve probably all had similar experience – we didn’t say what we wanted, or didn’t say it how we wanted, or didn’t say it to whom we needed to say it – or completely said the wrong thing, in the wrong way, at the wrong time to the wrong person.
+We’ve probably all had similar experiences – we didn’t say what we wanted, or didn’t say it how we wanted, or didn’t say it to whom we needed to say it – or completely said the wrong thing, in the wrong way, at the wrong time to the wrong person.
 Remember the feeling afterwards of wanting to curl up into a ball and turn back time?
 Ouch!

-The ridiculous part is when we say “It just wasn’t me”, “I wouldn’t usually do that”, “What came over me?”
+The ridiculous part is when we say “It just wasn’t me”, “I wouldn’t usually do that”, and “What came over me?”
 Well, here’s the blow – it was you.
 You mightn’t usually do it or want to do it but clearly, sometimes, you do.
 What came over you was your own self-created imposter – it’s a bit of you, but it’s not the best bit.
 Sometimes, we are the imposter we take to work – and the imposter goes to work on destroying our credibility with those we most want to influence or impress.

+Join Cathy Shimmin, Senior Training Consultant at Directory of Social Change, for our Confident Communication at Work course on Tuesday 30 August.
 We will look at what drives our values, what can undermine our confidence and importantly, strategies for developing the confidence to take the best you to work, everyday.